KevinCoble/SwiftNNTrainer/README.md

 SwiftNNTrainier is a program for training neural networks using Apples' Metal Performance Shader library.
 The program allows you to define a data source, create a network topology, and test and/or train the network using that data.

+#### Latest Added Features
+* Importing and exporting some models to/from MLModel files.
+You can now use SwiftNNTrainer to create mlmodel files for use in other applications.

+* Scaling of 3D View X axis

+* Model parameter counting

+* Labels are now stored as part of the document.
+This allows labels to be loaded/saved from/to MLModel files

+* Document file version is now 2 - so document files written by this version will not be able to be read by older versions.

+## Installation Requirements
+The program now requires the Swift protobuf framework.
+This is used to read and write MLModel files.
+A MacOS version of the framework is included in the project files, but will have to installed into an appropriate directory.
+If you wish, download and build the latest version from [here](https://github.com/apple/swift-protobuf).

+## Intro

 ![Image](Manual/NetworkTab.png)

 The starting of a manual is available [here](Manual/Manual.md):